 This article considers the sixteenth work of twenty-five bought at Anderson & Garland Ltd, Newcastle upon Tyne, 21 March 2017, lot 46 as Various Artists (British 19th Century) Sundry drawings and watercolours, mainly topographical and floral studies, including a grisaille “South Gate Lynn, Norfolk”, bearing the signature J.S.
 Cotman, various sizes, all unframed in a folio.

-Here we consider a drawing of Little Casterton Church by a different hand to the main sequence of drawings discussed thus far.
+Here we examine a drawing of Little Casterton Church by a different hand to the main sequence of drawings discussed thus far.

 This is a vigorously drawn landscape of a small church seen from the south-east across a pond or stream.
 The church has a twin bellcote a nave with aisles and clerestory, and a two-bay chancel with a large traceried east window.
 There are tall trees to the right of the church.